ianrenton/SeaBattle/README.md

 ### Development Status

-Sea Battle is currently at version 0.4.
-It's playable and enjoyable, but there are a few tweaks that will be required before it can be properly released as v1.0.
+Sea Battle is currently at version 0.5.
+It's basically complete, although it could probably do with a few more balance tweaks and a better route following algorithm before I'm finally happy with it.

 The development of Sea Battle was documented as a series of blog posts: